-Today McQuilkin is a speaker and writer, engaging in an extensive conference ministry across America and overseas.
-He also serves as president emeritus of CIU.
+McQuilkin continued as an influential leader among evangelicals as a speaker and writer, engaging in an extensive conference ministry across America and overseas.
+He also served as president emeritus of CIU.

-In 2005 McQuilkin married Deborah Jones, a professor at the University of South Carolina School of Nursing.
-Deborah also has a teaching ministry in conferences and women's groups.
+In 2005 McQuilkin married Deborah Jones.
 Between them, Robertson and Deborah have nine children: four in Christian ministry, five in the marketplace.